-Some legislative activity beginning in the 104th Congress has been directed at eliminating or significantly curtailing many of these federal efforts.
-Although this approach was not successful, the budgets for several programs declined.
-Similar questions were raised concerning the proper role of the federal government in technology development and the competitiveness of U.S. industry.
-As the 108th Congress develops its budget priorities, how the government encourages technological progress in the private sector again may be explored and/or redefined.
+Some legislative activity, beginning in the 104th Congress, has been directed at eliminating or significantly curtailing many of these federal efforts.
+Although this approach has not been successful, the budgets for several programs have declined.
+Questions have been raised concerning the proper role of the federal government in technology development and the competitiveness of U.S. industry.
+As the 109th Congress continues to develop its budget priorities, how the government encourages technological progress in the private sector again may be explored and/or redefined.